 - Bowel training.
 Your doctor may recommend making a conscious effort to have a bowel movement at a specific time of day: for example, after eating.
 Establishing when you need to use the toilet can help you gain greater control.

 - Sacral nerve stimulation (SNS).
-The sacral nerves run from your spinal cord to muscles in your pelvis.
-These nerves regulate the sensation and strength of your rectal and anal sphincter muscles.
+The sacral nerves run from your spinal cord to muscles in your pelvis, and regulate the sensation and strength of your rectal and anal sphincter muscles.
 Implanting a device that sends small electrical impulses continuously to the nerves can strengthen muscles in the bowel.
-This treatment is usually done only after other treatments are tried.

 Treating fecal incontinence may require surgery to correct an underlying problem, such as rectal prolapse or sphincter damage caused by childbirth.
 The options include:

 - Sphincteroplasty.
-This procedure repairs a damaged or weakened anal sphincter.
+This procedure repairs a damaged or weakened anal sphincter that occurred during childbirth.
 Doctors identify an injured area of muscle and free its edges from the surrounding tissue.
 They then bring the muscle edges back together and sew them in an overlapping fashion, strengthening the muscle and tightening the sphincter.
-The procedure is used for people who have fecal incontinence right after childbirth.
+Sphincteroplasty may be an option for patients trying to avoid colostomy.

 Lifestyle and home remedies

 You may be able to gain better control of your bowel movements by: